Introduction

 Constructs a default SymbolicAWEModel with automatically generated components.

-This convenience constructor creates a complete AWE model using default configurations:
+This convenience constructor automatically creates a complete AWE model:

-• Builds a SystemStructure based on the wing geometry and settings.
+• It first builds a SystemStructure based on the wing geometry and settings.

-• Assembles everything into a ready-to-use symbolic model.
+• Then, it assembles everything into a ready-to-use symbolic model.

 Arguments